How animals inspire aircraft design

 The design also features advanced safety features, self-repairing wings and solar panels in the roof to charge onboard electronics.

-Despite its size, the AWWA Sky Whale has rotatable engines that can tilt like a Harrier jump jet, enabling a near vertical take-off on shorter runways – so this will open up the number of airports that could accommodate it.
+Despite its size, the AWWA Sky Whale would have rotatable engines that can tilt like a Harrier jump jet, enabling a near vertical take-off on shorter runways.

 Some doubt the design could translate into reality.
 Aircraft MIT professor Mark Drela believes the Sky Whale would be too big to be able to fly.

-But Oscar Viñals is not deterred and is now working on another nature-inspired aircraft concept: The Progress Eagle.
+But Oscar Viñals was not deterred and went on to develop another nature-inspired aircraft concept: The Progress Eagle.
 This design features ultra-lightweight materials and uses solar energy and turbines to generate electricity during flight.

 RoboSwift is inspired by the Swift.
 The small bird can fold its wings back to control its speed and its stability in the air.